Bachelors Degree Music Industry Management

 Business and Music - the perfect combination for select students.

-Music Industry Management Degree
+Bachelor's Degree Music Industry Management

 Ferris State University offers a wide variety of scholarships and financial aid.
 A majority of our students receive financial aid assistance.
 We encourage you to explore this website for more information on available scholarships and financial aid opportunities at Ferris State University.
 Ferris State provides all enrolled students access to a variety of academic skill-building opportunities that will assist them in their pursuit of academic excellence in a format that accommodates various learning preferences and schedules.
 At FSU students experience small classes with individual attention in 170 career-oriented majors leading to job placement for our graduates.
 FSU students also enjoy 220 student organizations for fun in a relaxed, hometown setting in the heart of Michigan's recreation area.